Temporary overdraft support

 Will this affect your credit

-Requesting an extension will not impact your credit file.
+Requesting temporary arranged overdraft support will not impact your credit file.

 Is there any more help or advice I can